 Can she keep from surrendering her heart to the most dangerous man she's ever known?

-Despite past exploits, Devon claims he hasn't been that way for awhile, and that those activities have lost their appeal to him.
-He was mostly bored with the life he had been living, and I think he (subconsciously) saw this as a new and exciting challenge.
-He vocalized feelings that came across as insensitive, but his actions almost always contradicted his unkind words.
+Despite his past exploits, Devon claims he hasn’t lived that way for quite some time and that those activities have lost their appeal.
+He was mostly bored with the life he’d been living, and I think he (subconsciously) saw this new responsibility as a challenge—something meaningful and exciting.
+While he sometimes vocalized thoughts that came across as insensitive, his actions almost always contradicted his unkind words.

-The other characters were very well-written, and I especially liked reading about the twins.
-I think the other sister, Helen, will be the focus of the next book, but I would really like to learn more about the twins and what their future entails.
-West (Devon's brother) was definitely a scoundrel in the beginning (but also not very cold-hearted) and was actually quite funny.
-He really fell in love with the people in the community and tried to better their lives however he could.
-He wasn't a guy in a suit afraid to get his hands dirty, but the one that rolls up his sleeves and offers assistance.
-Everyone in this book was a joy to read about, and really showed how working together in a community can be beneficial for everyone.
+The other characters were very well written, and I especially enjoyed reading about the twins.
+I think the other sister, Helen, will be the focus of the next book, but I’d really love to learn more about the twins and what their future holds.
+West (Devon’s brother) was definitely a scoundrel in the beginning, but he was also really funny.
+Over time, he fell in love with the people in the community and tried to better their lives however he could.
+He wasn’t the kind of man in a suit who was afraid to get his hands dirty, but the kind who rolls up his sleeves and offers to help.
+Everyone in this book was a joy to read about, and the story beautifully shows how a community working together can benefit everyone.

-Kathleen is a strong female character that doesn't clutch her pearls when a handsome man is around.
-She is able to stand toe-to-toe with Devon even when he's being impossible.
-I'm positive she influenced some of his decisions and forced him to view the world differently.
-There are some shocking revelations about her, and I'm glad she was able to find her own happiness.
+Kathleen is a strong female character who doesn’t clutch her pearls when a handsome man is nearby.
+She’s able to stand toe-to-toe with Devon even when he’s being impossible.
+I’m certain she influenced some of his decisions and pushed him to view the world differently.
+There are some shocking revelations about her, and I’m glad she was able to find her own happiness.
 No matter what her circumstances were, her heart always bled for others.

-Cold-hearted Rake was an enjoyable read.
-The writing is absolutely beautiful, and a lot of the phrases have stuck with me.
-I had to buy this book to justify my ridiculous amount of sticky notes and tiny stars to mark my favorite places.
-I've heard amazing things about Lisa Kleypas, and this was my first book by her.
-I plan to read more of her books in the future, so if you have any recommendations, let me know!
+Cold-Hearted Rake was an enjoyable read.
+The writing is absolutely beautiful, and many of the phrases have stuck with me.
+I ended up buying the book just to justify the ridiculous number of sticky notes and tiny stars I used to mark my favorite passages.
+I’ve heard amazing things about Lisa Kleypas, and this was my first book by her.
+I definitely plan to read more of her work in the future, so if you have any recommendations, let me know!

-Side note: I don't know how people, especially children, survived mourning periods back then.
+Side note: I don’t know how people—especially children—survived mourning periods back then.
 It seems miserable and unhealthy.
-I doubt the deceased cared whether their loved ones had black over their windows, wore veils, or secluded themselves from the world.
-I would want my family to go on living and enjoying life, because death only shows us how short that life actually is.
-I can't imagine trying to keep my three children indoors for a year because their father died, and it would be "inappropriate" for them to play and enjoy themselves.
-Oh, and men had significantly shorter mourning periods.
+I doubt the deceased cared whether their loved ones covered the windows in black, wore veils, or secluded themselves from the world.
+I would want my family to keep living and enjoying life, because death only reminds us how short that life actually is.
+I can’t imagine trying to keep my three children indoors for a year because their father died and it would be considered “inappropriate” for them to play or enjoy themselves.

 Thursday, January 11, 2018